viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

 - **OrderedQuery** can be implemented when the response can be ordered
 - **PaginatedQuery** can be implemented when the response can be paginated

-Query response answers
+Query response results
 ---------------------

-A Kasper query response answer is an immutable, anemic object used by a query service to send back data to the requesting client, it ends with the suffix '**QueryResult**' (recommended).
+A Kasper query response result is an immutable, anemic object used by a query service to send back data to the requesting client, it ends with the suffix '**QueryResult**' (recommended).

-**A Query response answer is part of a domain API**.
+**A Query response result is part of a domain API**.

 A Kasper query response has to implement the interface **QueryResult** and can optionally defines some metadata using the **@XKasperQueryResult** annotation.